-We are able to provide financial support to qualifying residents on low incomes who are unable to work because they have either:
+We are able to provide financial support to qualifying residents on low incomes who are unable to work because they have:

 - tested positive for coronavirus, or

-- have been instructed to self-isolate by NHS Test and Trace (and have been given your own unique Test and Trace number)
+- not been fully vaccinated* and have been instructed to self-isolate by NHS Test and Trace (and have been given your own unique Test and Trace number)